xboxp/Html5Chart/README.md

 ## zChart

 zChart is a HTML5 chart library which use canvas element to draw 2D chart.
 Simple bar chart and line chart are included.
 It is highly customizable and supports tooltip and animation.
-Please visit [Demo Page](http://xboxp.com).

 ![zChart](https://raw.githubusercontent.com/xboxp/Html5Chart/master/barchart.png)
 ![zChart](https://raw.githubusercontent.com/xboxp/Html5Chart/master/linechart.png)